 - ¼ teaspoon salt

-- ½ cup unsalted butter room temperature
+- ½ cup (113g) unsalted butter room temperature

-- ½ cup sugar
+- ½ cup (100g) granulated sugar

-- ½ cup brown sugar packed
+- ½ cup (100g) light brown sugar packed

 - 1 tablespoon Bob's Red Mill Egg Replacer mixed with 2 tbsp water

-- 1 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- Andes mint chocolates
+- 24 Andes Mint chocolates

-Be sure to follow the instructions on the package of Bob’s Red Mill Egg Replacer.
+- Be sure to follow the instructions on the package of Bob’s Red Mill Egg Replacer.
 Once mixed with water, the egg replacer must sit for just a few minutes to thicken.

-If you are not looking to replace eggs, you should be able to use 1 egg instead of the egg replacer.
+- If you are not looking to replace eggs, you should be able to use 1 egg instead of the egg replacer.